return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_gem_framebuffer_helper_c.rst

 .. c:function:: int drm_gem_fb_prepare_fb(struct drm_plane *plane, struct drm_plane_state *state)

-    Prepare gem framebuffer
+    Prepare a GEM backed framebuffer

     :param struct drm_plane \*plane:
-        Which plane
+        Plane

     :param struct drm_plane_state \*state:
-        Plane state attach fence to
+        Plane state the fence will be attached to

 .. _`drm_gem_fb_prepare_fb.description`:

 Description
 -----------

-This can be used as the \ :c:type:`drm_plane_helper_funcs.prepare_fb <drm_plane_helper_funcs>`\  hook.

-This function checks if the plane FB has an dma-buf attached, extracts the exclusive fence and attaches it to plane state for the atomic helper to wait on.
+This function prepares a GEM backed framebuffer for scanout by checking if the plane framebuffer has a DMA-BUF attached.
+If it does, it extracts the exclusive fence and attaches it to the plane state for the atomic helper to wait on.
+This function can be used as the \ :c:type:`drm_plane_helper_funcs.prepare_fb <drm_plane_helper_funcs>`\ callback.

 There is no need for \ :c:type:`drm_plane_helper_funcs.cleanup_fb <drm_plane_helper_funcs>`\  hook for simple gem based framebuffer drivers which have their buffers always pinned in